ista-vamos/QuAK/experiments/README.md

 Note that the set of random automata is generated anew everytime the docker image is build, which may _slightly_ influence the results of the experiments.

-You can run the experiments inside the built image by the following command:
+You can run the experiments one by one inside the built image by the following command:

 ```
 # run the inclusion experiments (Figure 2 and Figure 3)